How to Improve Your Website’s Google Page Speed Score

 Measure It First

 You don’t have to go it alone when trying to speed up your pages.
 To get started, try Google’s Page Speed test tool.
-Simply type a URL in the window, click “analyze,” and within seconds the tool ranks your website’s speed on mobile and desktop devices.
-In addition, the page makes recommendations about things you “should fix” (such as optimizing images, if you need it) and things you could “consider fixing,” such as enabling compression, and then offers tips on how to do so.
+Type a URL in the window, click “analyze,” and the tool ranks your website’s speed on mobile and desktop devices within seconds.
+In addition, the page makes recommendations about things you “should fix” (such as optimizing images, if you need it) and things you could “consider fixing,” such as enabling compression and then offers tips on how to do so.

 Streamline Your Design